gntagkas/Bike-Share_Company_Data_Analysis/README.md

 - The most popular stations vary between Casual Riders and Subscribers.
 - No clear patterns were identified.

-*There may be underlying patters in the stations selected by Subscribers and Casual Riders, such as a preference for central or tourist locations by one of the two groups.
+*There may be underlying patterns in the stations selected by Subscribers and Casual Riders, such as a preference for central or tourist locations by one of the two groups.
 However, these patters were difficult to identify in this analysis*.

 **Riding Patterns**